zaphar/sheetsui/docs/index.md

 ### Range Select Mode

-Range Select mode copies a range reference for use later.
+Range Select mode copies a range reference for use later or delete a range's contents.
 You can enter range select mode from CellEdit mode with `CTRL-r`.

 * `h`, `j`, `k`, `l` will navigate around the sheet.
 * `Ctrl-n`, `Ctrl-p` will navigate between sheets.
 * `The spacebar will select the start and end of the range respectively.
+* `d` will delete the contents of the range leaving any style untouched
+* `D` will delete the contents of the range including any style

 When you have selected the end of the range you will exit range select mode and the range reference will be placed into the cell contents you are editing.